microsoft/BuildTourHack/stories/3/312_Camera.md

     }
     ```

+    You will need to add few namespaces:

+    ```
+    using System.Threading.Tasks;
+    using Xamarin.Forms;
+    ```

-2. You now need to implement this method for each platform to use the native APIs.
-In both the Android and UWP project, create a new class and call it PhotoService.
+2. You now need to implement this interface for each platform to use the native APIs.
+Let's start with UWP.

+    * In the UWP project, create a new class and call it PhotoService.
 Extend IPhotoService and register with the DependencyService by adding a metadata attribute above the namespace.
 The class would look like this:

         ```csharp
+        using YourNamespace.UWP;

         [assembly: Dependency(typeof(PhotoService))]
-    namespace [Yournamespace].[UWP/Android]
+        namespace YourNamespace.UWP
         {
             public class PhotoService : IPhotoService
             {
                 public async Task<ImageSource> TakePhotoAsync()
                 {

                 }
             }
         }
         ```

-3. In the UWP version of the PhotoService class, implement the TakePhotoAsync method to use the native [CameraCaptureUI](https://docs.microsoft.com/en-us/uwp/api/windows.media.capture.cameracaptureui) from UWP:
+    * Implement the TakePhotoAsync method to use the native [CameraCaptureUI](https://docs.microsoft.com/en-us/uwp/api/windows.media.capture.cameracaptureui) from UWP and make it async:

         ```csharp
-     public async Task<ImageSource> TakePhotoAsync()
+        public Task<ImageSource> TakePhotoAsync()
         {
             CameraCaptureUI captureUI = new CameraCaptureUI();
             captureUI.PhotoSettings.Format = CameraCaptureUIPhotoFormat.Jpeg;

             StorageFile photo = await captureUI.CaptureFileAsync(CameraCaptureUIMode.Photo);
             var stream =  await photo.OpenStreamForReadAsync();
             return ImageSource.FromStream(() => stream);
         }
         ```

+        You will need few namespaces:

+        ```csharp
+        using Windows.Media.Capture;
+        using Windows.Storage;
+        using System.IO;
+        ```

      That's all for UWP

-4. Implementing the Android version is a bit more complicated because it requires the use of Android intents.
+3. Implementing the Android version is a bit more complicated because it requires the use of Android intents.

-    * In the Android project, open MainActivity.cs.
+    * Open MainActivity.cs in the Android project.
 This file is the entry point for the Android application.
-Create a new File property and a new file to store the captured image and create a new method to start the new Image Capture intent and to place the results in a the new file:
+Create a new static readonly property of type *File* to store the captured image and create a new method to start the new Image Capture intent to place the results in a the new file:

         ```csharp
         static readonly File file =